cvc5/ethos/user_manual.md

 ```
 (define-fun s () (Proof f) (r p1 ... pn t1 ... tm))
 ```
-Notice this is only the case if `r` does not take an assumption or premise list as arguments, that is, the declaration of `r` does not involve `:assumption` or `:premise-list`.
+Notice this is only the case if the declaration of `r` does not involve `:assumption` or `:premise-list`.